ENCCS/gromacs-gpu-performance/content/using-pme.rst

    - The relative strength of CPU and GPU and the simulation system determines the most efficient way to assign the tasks.
 The default is not always best.
+   - When supported, moving the whole MD workload to the GPU provides good improvements.